 On average, these corporate venture units are young, having existed for 1–3 years, but with a significant number of respondents representing CVCs that have existed for more than 15 years.

-Our results show that all the corporations we surveyed prefer board representation.
+Our results show that all the corporations we surveyed prefer some form of board representation.
 83% of survey respondents serve as director and 90% serve as observers.
 Every respondent’s firm designates either a director or observer on portfolio company boards, with 73% serving as both directors and observers.
-This likely indicates that when they make investments, corporations value the ability to monitor their portfolio companies like institutional investors, to provide insight and assistance based on their expertise and relationships.
+This likely indicates that when they make investments, corporations value the ability to monitor their portfolio companies just like institutional investors, to provide insight and assistance based on their expertise and relationships.

 Though all respondents seek board representation, there does not appear to be a pattern for how frequently board roles are sought.
 Future research may explore what factors drive a corporation to engage at the board level.

 Unlike in institutional funds, where the lead partner on the deal most often serves as the director or observer, corporate VCs have more options when deciding whom to install on the board.
-Our survey contemplated three options: 1) a member of the investment team, 2) an operating executive from the corporation, or 3) a third party “friend” of the corporation (as Intel Capital did, under previous leadership).
+Our survey contemplated three options: 1) a member of the investment team, 2) an operating executive from the corporation, or 3) a third party “friend” of the corporation (as Intel Capital did under previous leadership).
 Each approach comes with trade-offs.
 An investment professional from within the corporation is likely to have experience acting as a board director.
 An operating executive probably has domain expertise to help the startup, but may not have experience acting as a private company director.
 In both cases where an employee of the corporation is on a startup board, the corporation may be concerned about legal risks associated with board roles.
 To address that risk, a corporation could choose to appoint a third-party “friend” to the board role.
 However, some outsiders may be too removed from the corporation to deliver strategic benefit.

 Though less frequent than investment professional representation, operating executives also serve on portfolio company boards.
-These executives are more likely to serve as directors rather than observers.
+These executives are slightly more likely to serve as directors rather than observers.

-Outside representatives rarely serve as representatives of a CVC on portfolio company boards.
+Individuals external to the corporation rarely serve as representatives of a CVC on portfolio company boards.
 As discussed above, a “friend of the firm” might be too far removed from the objectives of the corporation to serve as an effective board representative.